ProfundityOfScope/BISBAS/README.md

 # BISBAS
-A GPU accelerated (via Bifrost) version of existing ISBAS codes
+A GPU accelerated (via Bifrost) version of existing Intermittent Sparse Baseline Subset (ISBAS) codes used for processing Interferometric Synthetic Aperture Radar (InSAR) datasets.
+The original scripts this code is based on were created by Dr. Eric Lindsey, with changes made to the algorythm to benefit from GPU parallelization.
+Current tests show significant speedups.
+As an example, a test case with 500 interferograms from 170 dates, each about 4500x4500 processed in about 18 minutes, having originally taken something like 80 hours.
+Exact scaling will depend on image size, number of interferograms, and number of dates.